-The ouster of Indira Gandhi in 1977 and the formation of Janata Party led government at the centre resulted in renewed social and economic tensions in Indian society.
-The cleavages, which were invisible, came out in open.
+The ouster of Indira Gandhi in 1977 and the formation of the Janata Party-led government at the centre resulted in renewed social and economic tensions in Indian society.
+The cleavages, which were invisible, came out in the open.
 On 27th May, 1977, occurred what can be termed as one of the first major massacres of Dalits (lower castes) in Bihar.

 The massacre grabbed the headlines and the government was criticised for its callous handling of the affairs.
 If it was not enough, at Biharsharif, hardly a few Kilometers from Belchi, communal violence flared up in July, 1977.
 At least four Muslim men lost their lives at Bihar Sharif.

 Bihar, which led the movement to oust Mrs. Indira Gandhi, gave her the first opportunity to stage a comeback.
 Without wasting much time, Mrs. Gandhi landed in Patna on 13th August, 1977.
 Accompanied by Members of Parliament (MPs) Dr Jagannath Mishra (former chief minister), Kedar Pande, PCC chief, A.P.
 Sharma, Dilkishore Prasad Sinha, Bhishma Narain Singh, and Pratibha Sinha, Mrs. Gandhi took car to reach Biharsharif, where she met families of the four Muslim men killed in communal violence two weeks back.She first went to the shrine of Makhdummul Mulk Shah Yahya Meneri, offered prayers there, met the bereaved families.